 Or, worse still:

 - Re: Our earlier conversation about [XYZ]: Instead of pretending you have had a previous conversation and souring your relationship with a journalist forever, be straightforward.
-Don’t pretend you’ve talked to a journalist about something before, you’ll only fool them for a moment before they delete your email and blacklist you.
+Don’t pretend you’ve talked to a journalist about something before.
+You’ll only fool them for a moment before they delete your email and blacklist you.

 7) Get to the point

-Since you want to write a pitch which a journalist will read, it’s important to get to the point as fast as possible.
+Since you want to write a pitch that a journalist will read, it’s important to get to the point as fast as possible.
 The ideal pitch should be no more than 100 words, with links to your website if a journalist wants to hear more.

-Remember, journalists have tons of deadlines everyday.
+Remember, journalists have tons of deadlines every day.
 Rambling on and on instead of getting to the point will only result in them wandering off to their next urgent email, unless you have something very interesting to say.
 Rather than risk losing a journalist before you’ve told the whole story, you should just keep things short and simple.